NEPTUNE-GTR/Java-RMI/README.txt

-#Remote method invocation with java
+Remote method invocation with java

+RMI allows the communication between more than one distributed objects, with the goal being to allow objects to use methods and access data on remote objects

 Instructions on how to run the java RMI implementation of the Daytime client & server: